- Advancement to Candidacy

 The University Thesis Office will be checking for the following only: clear margins, permission letters, faculty signature and font size.
 Therefore, it is the responsibility of the student to make sure that all references are correct, the University and APA formats are being followed and that there are no typos.
 It is recommended that you contract with your typist for her or him to check references, and that you choose a typist familiar with the APA style and University requirements.

-Out-of-town students are responsible for arranging for someone to walk their thesis through the process between the various offices and the Bookstore.
+Out-of-town students are responsible for arranging for someone to walk their thesis Approval Signature Sheet through the process between the CLA Office and the Thesis Office.
 The department does not handle this.

 Thesis Support Groups